openvinotoolkit/openvino/docs/notebooks/219-knowledge-graphs-conve-with-output.rst

     device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
     print(f"Using {device} device")

-    # Path to the trained model
+    # Path to the pretrained model checkpoint
     modelpath = Path('models/conve.pt')

     # Path to the file containing the entities and entity IDs